holoviz/holoviews/doc/FAQ.rst

 appearing at one tiny spot on the globe.
-If you declare the same object as ``gv.Points``, then GeoViews will (a) assume it is in lon,lat coordinates (which HoloViews cannot assume, as it knows nothing of geography), and (b) convert it in to the coordinates needed for display (e.g. Web Mercator).
+If you declare the same object as ``gv.Points``, then GeoViews will (a) assume it is in lon,lat coordinates (which HoloViews cannot assume, as it knows nothing of geography), and (b) convert it into the coordinates needed for display (e.g. Web Mercator).
 So, just make sure that anything with geographic coordinates is defined as a GeoViews object, and make sure to declare the coordinates (``crs=...``) if the data is